Your Experience as a Woman Is Not TMI

 “Yet normalizing the reality of our bodies is so important and gives other women permission to do the same.”

-Multiple women have reflected back to me how hearing my own forthright stance on taking care of myself has shifted how they view their own relationship with their bodies and allowed them to reimagine how they take care of themselves.
-By normalizing our experiences in female bodies, each one of us has the power to do this for the women in our lives.
+Multiple women have reflected how hearing my own forthright stance on taking care of myself has shifted how they view their own relationship with their bodies and allowed them to reimagine how they take care of themselves.
+By normalizing our body’s experiences, each one of us has the power to do this for the women in our lives.
 So let’s do it!

 Want to go deeper?

-We censor and downplay our body’s actual experience because we’ve internalized the idea that there’s something wrong with how our bodies naturally are.
+We censor and downplay our body's actual experience because we've internalized the belief that there's something fundamentally wrong with how our bodies naturally are.
+So we relentlessly optimize, police, and control, fixing and perfecting no matter the cost.
+If you're ready to examine and release these patterns, this free journal is a place to start.